ernbilen/test_website/index.md

 ## Welcome

-`Name_of_the_website` is the official website for Electronic Health Economics Colloquium (EHEC) which stores various information on the upcoming schedule, resources, and announcements. gdgfg
+`Name_of_the_website` is the official website for Electronic Health Economics Colloquium (EHEC) which stores various information on the upcoming schedule, resources, and announcements.